| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 purposes for the last 30 to 40 years including the local scouts whose

+building was also on this site.
 The annual Business Golf Day held at the Theydon Bois Golf Club raised

 £6,000 for the dual charity appeal being made by the current Chairman